Best sexual positions during pregnancy

 By Liva Gamble

-For some women, it’s off limits – sore boobs and nausea call for sleep, not sex.
-For others, it’s liberating to be able to have sex purely for fun and it can be incredibly enjoyable.
-Thanks to increased blood flow to the pelvic region boosting sensitivity of the vagina and clitoris, some women report better or more frequent orgasms, while some climax for the very first time while pregnant.
+Having sex during your pregnancy can be incredibly enjoyable.
+Thanks to increased blood flow to the pelvic region boosting sensitivity of the vagina and clitoris and some women report better or more frequent orgasms, while others climax for the very first time while pregnant.

 In the mood for sex while pregnant?